Oscarlosg/Portfolio-old-ver/README.md

 Hello!

-thank you for checking my portfolio page!
+Thank you for checking my portfolio page!

 This was my first portfolio page.
 I was thinking of making it private but I decided against it.

-This app will serve as an awesome reminder of how far I have come as a developer.
+This app  serves as an awesome reminder of how far I have come as a developer.

 If you are reading this, you are a cool person!